Why the ‘hype’ about cryptocurrency?

 - Keep your digital wallet passwords and seed phrases secure, in more than one place, and in digital versions as well as on paper.

-I really do beleive that if we all started to use real privacy coins we could change the world in one day, and I think a big part of the revolution we all want is going to be a whole lot easier if we all stoped using THEIR cryptocurrencies (and their fiat) and instead start using OUR OWN cryptocurrencies.
-As an extra bonus I think you can be very wealthy aswell by being part of the privacy crypto movement.
+I really do believe that if we all started to use real privacy coins we could change the world in one day, and I think a big part of the revolution we all want is going to be a whole lot easier if we all stoped using their cryptocurrencies and instead start using OUR OWN cryptocurrencies.
+As an extra bonus I think you can become very wealthy aswell by being part of the privacy crypto movement, atleast if you get in at the right time, and that time is NOW.
+Even if some of us have made 30,000% on some of the privacy coins already it is far from to late, it hasn´t even started yet.
+You better believe that my fellow freedom fighter.